va-big-data-genomics/trellis-mvp-functions/docs/deployment.md

 ## A. Fork the Trellis repository
 1. Fork a copy of this repo using the Fork button at the top-right corner of this GitHub page.

 2. You should be automatically redirected to your forked copy of the repo.
-Clone the forked repo to your local machine using the "git clone <forked repo URL>" command on your command line.
+Clone the forked repo to your local machine using the "`git clone <forked repo URL>`" command on your command line.

 ## B. Connect the Trellis repo to Cloud Build
 1. Navigate to the Cloud Build section of the Google Cloud Platform (GCP) console in the project you want to deploy Trellis.